varunaditya27/AyushBot/android/README.md

 The app shows **LLM status** in the Voice Query top bar.

+The LiteRT-LM Gradle dependency is pinned in `gradle/libs.versions.toml` instead of using `latest.release`, because newer LiteRT-LM artifacts may require a newer Kotlin compiler than this Android project currently uses.

 ### 3) Demo mode vs backend-ready

 - `mock.useMockBackend = true` → fully local mock data (demo-ready)
 - `mock.useMockBackend = false` → use backend API (Retrofit stubs in place)

 This toggle lets the app run fully offline now, and switch to backend sync later.

+---

+## 🎙️ Voice Pipeline Demo

+Voice is configured in `app/src/main/assets/app_config.json` under the `voice` key.

+Current defaults:

+- `primaryEngine = "INDIC"`
+- `fallbackEngine = "ANDROID"`
+- `offlineOnly = true`
+- `sampleRateHz = 16000`
+- languages: English, Hindi, Kannada, Telugu

+The app currently ships a working Android speech fallback path plus model-management scaffolding for Indic engines.
+English intentionally uses Android STT/TTS fallback unless a dedicated English model is added.
+Hindi/Kannada/Telugu have Indic model slots configured, but their URLs are blank until validated model artifacts are chosen.

+IndicConformer ASR and Indic-TTS classes are present but gated: live inference remains disabled until real ONNX/TFLite artifacts and runtime dependencies are added.
+This prevents placeholder model files from routing into a known-failing inference path.

 ---